FirstEnergy Stadium – Reading Fightin Phils

 Reading is a pretty centrally located city.
-It is near to I-78, I-176 and I-76 and not too far from Philadelphia.
+It is near to I-78, I-176, and I-76 and not too far from Philadelphia.
 Other major routes are Route 61 or US-222.
 Getting to the park can be a bit confusing with all the similarly named routes.

 There is plenty of free parking around the stadium as a local factory allows their lots to be used on weeknights and weekends.
-The area gets busy before the game so plan a bit ahead.
+The area gets busy before the game so plans a bit ahead.

 Tickets are fairly cheap. $7 will get you in with a general admission ticket, but it is only $9 to $11 for reserved options.

 $14 and $25 buffet options are available.
-One is an add-on and the other is all inclusive.
+One is an add-on and the other is all-inclusive.